Framization of the Temperley-Lieb Algebra: Fourier transform and the --system

-The ${\rm E}$--system is a non--linear system of equations that was introduced in order to find the necessary and sufficient conditions that need to be applied on the parameters $x_i$ of $\rm tr$ so that the definition of link invariants from the Yokonuma--Hecke algebra would be possible \cite{jula}.
+The ${\rm E}$--system is a non-linear system of equations that was introduced in order to find the necessary and sufficient conditions that need to be applied on the parameters $x_i$ of $\rm tr$ so that the definition of link invariants from the Yokonuma--Hecke algebra would be possible \cite{jula}.

-In \cite[Appendix]{jula} the full set of solutions of the ${\rm E}$--system is given.
-To do that, G\'{e}rardin interpreted the solutions of the ${\rm E}$--system as certain complex functions $x$ over $\mathbb{Z}/d\mathbb{Z}$.
-More precisely, the function $x$ is defined by mapping $0$ to $x_0:=1$ and $k$ is mapped in the parameters $x_k$ of ${\rm tr}$.
-Thus, the function $x$ is identified as: